OBD-II

 Generic vs. Manufacturer-Specific Codes

-Generic codes (starting with P0, C0, B0, U0) are standardized across all manufacturers.
+Generic codes (starting with P0, C0, B0, U0) are standardized across all manufacturers under SAE J2012.
+Any OBD-II scanner can read and interpret them.
 Manufacturer-specific codes (starting with P1, C1, B1, U1) are unique to each brand and often require specialized knowledge or tools.
+For example, Volkswagen's 18044 throttle adaptation code, Toyota's P1130 air-fuel ratio sensor code, and Ford's P1131 lean-condition code are all manufacturer-specific and may not be defined by SAE.

 What to Do After Reading a Code

-1. Don't just clear it.
+1. Do not just clear it.
 Understand the root cause first.
-Clearing a code without fixing the problem means it will come back.
+Clearing a code without fixing the problem means it will come back within 1-3 drive cycles.

 2. Check severity.
-Some codes are informational, others require immediate attention.
+Some codes are informational (gas cap), others require immediate attention (flashing misfire).
+The safe-to-drive decision tree covers each scenario.

 Download on the App Store